sorcero/ingestum/docs/pipeline-details.rst

 ================

 `Pipelines` describe how `Sources` are ingested.
-A pipeline consists of a collection of `Pipes`, each of which contains a series of steps which define the order in which transformers are applied.
+A pipeline consists of a collection of `Pipes`, each of which contains a series of steps that define the order in which transformers are applied.

 .. code-block:: json